 - ND8 – For partly to mostly cloudy days or approaching sunset or after sunrise.

-- ND4 – For a minor reduction in brightness to adjust shutter speed.
+- ND4 – For a minor reduction in brightness to adjust the shutter speed.

 When to use PL Filters on your Mavic Pro